WA6YDQ/burstCw/README.md

  writing to EEPROM), Playback buffer empty (8 flashes).

 The keying transistor can be any garden variety NPN.
 A 2N3904 will work just fine.
-Tie the base thru a 1K 1/4 resistor to pin 13 on the Uno.
+Tie the base thru a 1K 1/4 watt resistor to pin 13 on the Uno.
 The base goes to ground and the collector will be tied to the transmitter PTT/KEY line.